-The first season of World on Fire is airing again this spring on PBS.
+The next season of World on Fire is finally filming!

 The show’s creator Peter Bowker already has story lines for the entire War planned out.
 He revealed: “I know what happens over six series for the main characters.”

 Julia Brown and Jonah Hauer-King made up their own version of Lois and Harry’s history together: “When we sat down for our first rehearsals together, he came to the table with so many ideas and we were able to create a backstory together.

 “Peter [Bowker] was quite open with us and allowed us to almost create our own love story in the lead up to starting work.”

 Julia Brown sang ‘Dream A Little Dream’ in her audition for the role of Lois: “The funny thing about that was when I auditioned, they asked me to sing a snippet of a song that I liked and I sang that one because my granny used to sing it to me when I was young.

 “She sang during the Second World War as a young girl and it was crazy and lovely that when I finally got the part and the script, I got to perform it.”

 Jonah Hauer-King (Harry) says he’s “always felt quite connected to the Second World War” as his grandparents were Polish Jews who fled to America in the 1930s.

 Brian J. Smith (Webster) made a Spotify playlist during filming featuring songs that were “either descriptive of the character or evocative of the era or songs that I think that the character would really love.
 There’s ‘Cello Sonata’ by Rachmaninoff.
 It’s this beautiful recording with Yo-Yo Ma and Emanuel Ax.
 The cello and the piano remind me of Albert and Webster.

 “It’s something that I listen to sometimes if I need to immediately grab on to an emotion in a scene.
 It fuels their feeling for each other.
 It’s this thing you can’t get with words but music can do it.